 For details on each firmographic attribute, see Reference: Firmographic Attributes Overview for Demandbase One.

-Tip: You can also add account-level Demandbase fields that you want to collect data for, including Salesforce account-level fields.
+Tip: You can also add account-level Demandbase fields that you want to collect data for, including CRM account-level fields.
 To access Demandbase fields, go to Settings > Analytics > Fields.
 For more information about Demandbase fields, see Understanding Fields.

 Step 4: Add the Selected Attributes to Account Connector

-- Click Save and then click Activate to activate the integration.
+- Click Activate to activate the integration.

 - Activating the integration only enables the selected attributes to return data as part of the API call from the Demandbase Tag.
 It does not pass data to GA until the integration setup is complete.